 Notice that the Voice icon () in the top toolbar appears to indicate that you are available for calls.

-Receiving a call
+Receiving and accepting a call

 Identifying the caller and handling new user accounts